wilsonmar/wilsonmar.github.io/_posts/2024-09-12-python-scans.md

 1. <a href="#git-secrets">git-secrets</a> to identify cryptographic text.

 1. <a target="_blank" href="https://www.akido.com/">Bearer</a> FOSS: SAST tool for JavaScript, TypeScript, Ruby, Java, PHP, Go, and Python.
-Prioritizes vulnerabilities based on OWASP Top 10.
+Prioritizes vulnerabilities based on <a target="_blank" href="https://wilsonmar.github.io/owasp-testing/">OWASP Top 10</a>.
 1. <a target="_blank" href="https://www.akido.com/">Graudit</a> FOSS: Grep-based, supports a wide range of languages, and is easy to use for quick scans.
 1. <a target="_blank" href="https://www.akido.com/">Horusec</a> FOSS: CLI and IDE plugin; offers a web UI for vulnerability management.
 Supports multiple languages including C#, Java, Python, Go, and more.
 1. <a target="_blank" href="https://www.akido.com/">Betterscan</a> FOSS: Orchestrates multiple scanning tools (SAST, SCA, secrets scanning) and supports many languages.